 You can take a public bus for extremely reasonable prices.
 You can check schedules and buy tickets ahead HERE if it is high season or weekend.
 Or just show up at the Main Bus Station (MDA) right by the train station, Krakow Glowny.
-There are buses from multiple bus companies running very frequently (approximately every 15 minutes) for around 20 PLN (about $5).
+There are multiple bus companies running very frequently from Krakow to Zakopane (approximately every 15 minutes) for around 20 PLN (about $5).

 Train From Krakow to Zakopane

 Although the 3 hour train journey is typically longer than driving, if it’s the weekend, summer, Christmas, or other holiday, the train may have an advantage over traffic.
 There is very little information online to be able to find or book train tickets, and taking the bus is much more popular.
 I would suggest going to the train station ahead to inquire about train schedules.

 You could either rent a car and drive yourself from Krakow to Zakopane, or you could hire a private driver, although the price is significantly more than either bus or train.
 However, it would be really nice to have your own car for exploring the Tatra Mountains on your Zakopane itinerary.

 I’d hate to recommend such a short trip to this marvelous area of Poland.
 Truly, it is deserving of many days, and even one night is not enough.
 We had almost two full days there and certainly wanted much more.
 But…if a day trip is all you have time for, I certainly won’t try to dissuade you from it.
 Here are some of the top rated day trips from Krakow to Zakopane.